 An online community is the digital jackpot for any brand.

 An online audience is important but you’re effectively taking part in a one-way dialogue.
-It’s very easy to talk to, or event at, your potential customers.
+It’s very easy to talk to, or even at, your potential customers.
 Whereas a community allows you to engage with your brand.
 A community bridges the gap between your business and your customers.
 It develops relationships, encourages referrals, generates awareness, builds your online identity and recognises your customers for their investment in your brand.

 Here’s 9 ways your business can begin growing an online community: